Modern slavery statement

 - Makes best practice recommendations to mitigate the risk of modern slavery and human trafficking, where appropriate.

 We will continue to monitor our grant-holders in this respect through our audit activity.

-Based on our review of the directly owned public companies, key directly owned private companies and operational and property-backed businesses in our investment portfolio, we are satisfied that the large majority have appropriate policies and procedures in place to minimise the risk of modern slavery and human trafficking.
-Those companies that lack specific policies on these issues are mostly companies that we consider to be low risk given the nature and location of their employees.
+Based on our review of the directly owned public companies, key directly owned private companies and operational and property-backed businesses in our investment portfolio, we are satisfied that the large majority have appropriate policies and procedures in place to minimise the risk of slavery and human trafficking.
+Those companies that lacked specific policies on this issue were mostly companies that we consider to be low risk given the nature and location of their employees.
 Only in a very small number of public companies, where we are a small shareholder, do we consider there to be a potential risk.
 We continue to engage with the management of these companies on this issue.

-The yearly review with regard to modern slavery is part of a broader process of continuous monitoring of our investments.
-As Wellcome is a long-term investor with a time horizon measured in decades, the companies and funds in which we invest must have a strong social licence to operate as well as a sound and sustainable business model.
+The annual review with regards to modern slavery is part of a broader process of continuous monitoring of our investments.
+As Wellcome is a long-term investor with a time horizon measured in decades, we are able to take the view that the companies and funds in which we invest must have a strong social licence to operate as well as a sound and sustainable business model.
 We engage closely with them so that we can be confident they take their environmental, social and governance responsibilities seriously.
 There have been instances where we have sold positions that in our view did not meet this test.

 We try to ensure that adequate information and training is provided to all our employees, contractors or visitors on all relevant matters.
 Here are some examples of the information and training we provide: